katzenpost/katzenpost/HACKING/index.rst

 the Worker type
 ```````````````

-Katzenpost is NOT crash-only software.
+Katzenpost is NOT crash-only software!
 Everything has a proper
 shutdown code path unlike many golang examples on the
 Internet.
 Struct types which act as worker goroutines MUST be a
 composite struct type with the Worker type which is defined in our